nginxinc/nginx-loadbalancer-kubernetes/README.md

 That's all well and good, but what does that mean?
 Well, Kubernetes clusters require some tooling to handling routing traffic from the outside world (e.g.: the Internet, corporate network, etc.) to the cluster.
 This is typically done with a load balancer.
 The load balancer is responsible for routing traffic to the appropriate Kubernetes worker node which then forwards the traffic to the appropriate Service / Pod.

 If you are using a hosted web solution -- Digital Ocean, AWS, Azure, etc. -- you can use the cloud provider's load balancer service.
-This service will create a load balancer for you.
+Those services will create a load balancer for you.
 You can use the cloud provider's API to manage the load balancer, or you can use the cloud provider's web console.

 However, if you checked the first box above, you are running Kubernetes on-premise and will need to manage your own load balancer.
 This is where NKL comes in.